Philosophy

 in truth, all are united.

-This approach to philosophy has engaged philosophers and sages of every culture in every age.
-Examples can be drawn from many systems and civilizations; from many eastern and western countries; from the experience of indigenous peoples the world over; from Western philosophy and from many other sources.
-From all these it is possible to discern the common ground of Advaita Philosophy.
+This approach draws from a wide range of traditions — East and West, ancient and modern, including indigenous cultures around the world.
+Despite their diversity, many of these traditions share a common insight, known as Advaita Philosophy.
 Each in its own way points to a transcendent reality which can be discovered by patient enquiry and practical effort, and to principles for living in the light of knowing something of that reality.

 Advaita - understanding the unity which underlies everyone and everything.
 This philosophy is known as Advaita Philosophy (Advaita is a Sanskrit word which means “not two”).